landaire/landaire.github.io/content/2025-10-30-a-file-format-uncracked-for-20-years.md

 ```

 {% collapse(preview="File Dumping Script") %}
 I set a breakpoint in the prologue of a function with the string "`LinkerExists`" that I later determined to be the constructor for an object called `ULinkerLoad`.
-One of the arguments is the file name:
+One of the arguments is the file name for this object.

-Whent triggered, the breakpoint executes the following IDA Python script which reads the filename pointer, then the filename, outputs it to the IDA console, and continues execution:
+When triggered, the breakpoint executes the following IDA Python script which reads the filename pointer, then the filename, outputs it to the IDA console, and continues execution:

 ```python
 import ida_idd, ida_kernwin, ctypes